-Here at WP Daddy we’ve been speaking a lot on security measures for WordPress like hiding the actual login URL of your admin panel, regular plugins updates, limiting login attempts, and choosing a reliable hosting provider.
+Here at WP Daddy, we’ve been speaking a lot on security measures for WordPress like hiding the actual login URL of your admin panel, regular plugin updates, limiting login attempts, and choosing a reliable hosting provider.

-In our today’s post we’d like to share a few services which can help you scan your WordPress website for security issues and detect vulnerabilities which require attention and fixing.
+In our today’s post, we’d like to share a few services which can help you scan your WordPress website for security issues and detect vulnerabilities that require attention and fixing.